jasonzha641/CDC2021/README.md

 More resources on projects [here](https://github.com/Carolina-Data-Challenge/project-template-21/tree/main/project).

 ### /submission
 You can see more info on what you need to submit here.
 In summary, both your repository and a 5 minute video must be submitted to our [Devpost](https://cdcunc21.devpost.com/) for judging.
+In addition, you must specify which track that you want to submit to.

 More details and instructions on submissions [here](https://github.com/Carolina-Data-Challenge/project-template-21/tree/main/submission).